 This warning was based on the work of Dr. Richard Jacobson from Cornell University in 1991.
 He was concerned that the vaccine may trigger production of certain antibodies (as part of the body's natural defense system) that clog up the kidneys and cause renal failure.

 However, to date, no firm data, evidence, or clinical trials have backed up this concern.
 Despite extensive clinical trials, no long term side effects have been proven either by manufacturers of Lyme vaccines or concerned parties.
 To illustrate the complexity of this subject, VetInfo writes about protecting dogs against Lyme disease and some of the unproven side effects of vaccination.
-Potential long term effects include:
+Potential long term effects include the following.

 Dogs May Display Lyme Symptoms